19hours/sg-statutes/Acts/Requisition of Resources Act.md

 ### Member of Compensation Board and proceedings deemed to be public servant and judicial proceedings respectively

-31\.—(1) Every member of a Compensation Board, when and so long as he is serving on the Compensation Board, shall be deemed to be a public servant within the meaning of the Penal Code and shall enjoy the same judicial immunity as is enjoyed by a District Judge.
+31\.—(1) Every member of a Compensation Board, when and so long as he is serving on the Compensation Board, shall be deemed to be a public servant within the meaning of the Penal Code (Cap.
+224) and shall enjoy the same judicial immunity as is enjoyed by a District Judge.

-(2) All proceedings before the Compensation Board under this Act shall be deemed to be judicial proceedings within the meaning of the Penal Code [Cap.
-224].
+(2) All proceedings before the Compensation Board under this Act shall be deemed to be judicial proceedings within the meaning of the Penal Code.

 ### Incidental powers of Compensation Board